usnistgov/nist-mud/test/unittest/mud-dhcp-test/README.md

 Edit the file sign-and-import.sh to point at your keystore (if not using the default location).

-Generate cert and sign the mud file :
+Generate cert and sign the mud file on the *Controller* host :

     sh sign-and-import.sh